paulHasselkuss/W210/README.md

 ### Aliases

 Hugo [Aliases](https://gohugo.io/content-management/urls/#aliases) are usually handled by `<meta http-equiv="refresh" ...>` tags.
 These have been disabled within `config.toml` with `disableAliases = true`, and instead are handled by [Netlify Redirects](https://www.netlify.com/docs/redirects/).
 This is handled automatically and one should continue to add aliases as described in the Hugo documentation.

+## License

+W210 is copyright © 2021-2022 Paul Hasselkuß.
+It is free software, and may be redistributed under the terms specified in the [license](LICENSE.md).

+W210 is using the [General Sans](https://www.fontshare.com/fonts/general-sans) font under the [Fontshare EULA](static/fonts/FONTSHARE-EULA.txt).